Best Batteries and Chargers for Flashlights 2021

 Many multi-chemistry chargers can also charge C and D batteries, but for 9V there are fewer options, with some specialist Maha Powerex models being recommended.

 Flashlight Internal Chargers (Li-ion)

 Most consumer grade, and some enthusiast grade Li-ion battery flashlights now have internal charging mechanisms, using USB (micro, or USB-C) or magnetic chargers.
 In some cases, the charging port is in the battery.
 As long as you buy from reputable flashlight brands, the quality should be high (unlike a few years ago).
 Be aware that some magnetic charging connections need to be kept away from conductive materials such as steel wool so as to avoid a short circuit and resulting fire!

 Multi-chemistry (NiMH and Li-ion) Chargers

 If any of your flashlights do not have internal charging, you want to keep a better eye on your battery voltage, or you need to charge lots of batteries at the same time, I would highly recommend purchasing dedicated multi chemistry chargers (NiMH and Li-ion).
 These allow you to monitor battery voltage, or even battery analyzing functionality such as internal resistance, and capacity testing.
-I no longer recommend any basic Li-ion chargers without voltage display, or budget analysing chargers with documented QC issues, which is why some popular chargers (such as from Liitokala and MiBoxer) are not on this list.
+I generally don't recommend basic Li-ion chargers without voltage display (with 1 exception), or budget analysing chargers with documented QC issues, which is why some popular chargers are not on this list.